jbcodeforce/life-insurance-demo/docs/index.md

 The solution in on bare metal or VM running on premise.
 ## Requirements to demonstrate

-* Address how to extend existing architecture with Kafka based middleware and streaming processing
+* Address how to extend existing architecture with Kafka based middleware and streaming processing.
+(See [next section](/#example-of-non-desruptive-integration))
 * Demonstrate streaming processing with the exactly once delivery
 * Ensure Event order is not changed: in the queuing approach with subscription, it is possible that a message arrived after another one could be processed before the first one is completed, which could impact data integrity.
 * Demonstrate Data transformation to target different models, to prepare the data for a specific subscriber (a kafka consumer)